-In principle, a planning decision can be challenged through an application to the High Court for judicial review (see Practice Notes: Challenging a planning permission, Scope of judicial review in planning matters and Planning judicial review—procedure).
+In principle, a planning decision can be challenged through an application to the High Court for judicial review (see Practice Note: Planning judicial review).

 However, there are instances where the relevant statutory regime governing a particular decision or action provides for challenge by way of a statutory appeal.
 In other words, the relevant legislation will expressly state that a particular action or decision can be appealed to the courts in accordance with the particular statutory provision.
 Such challenges are known as statutory appeals.

 This Practice Note focuses on the provisions for statutory appeals, which in a planning context comprise:

 appeals under section 289 of the Town and Country Planning Act 1990 (TCPA 1990) relating to enforcement notice appeals, tree preservation order enforcement appeals and in Wales, appeals against notices requiring the maintenance of land

 appeals under section 65 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (P(LBCA)A 1990) relating to listed building enforcement notice appeals